2025

 From overnight prints to next-print-ready uptime

-At DHR we love SLS 3D printing because it delivers tough, accurate parts, straight from the powder.
-Unlike other additive methods, the surrounding powder itself acts as a natural support, which makes it possible to print complex geometries and fully functional assemblies in a single build.
-The parts come out consistently strong and often last millions of cycles, which is something that we like to test a lot for other projects.
+At DHR we love selective laser sintering (SLS) because it delivers tough, accurate parts, straight from the powder.
+Unlike other additive manufacturing methods (like SLA or FDM), the surrounding powder itself acts as a natural support, which makes it possible to print complex geometries and fully functional assemblies in a single build.
+The parts come out consistently strong and are ideal for demanding industrial 3D printing applications, often lasting millions of cycles, which is something that we like to test a lot for other projects.

-With this project we wanted to get more out of the Formlabs Fuse 1 platform.
-While the Fuse ecosystem is designed for high throughput, the manual steps between jobs still leave machines idle.
-We built a compact robotic cell that takes care of build chamber loading, unloading, and powder cleaning.
+With this project we wanted to get more production capacity out of the Formlabs Fuse 1+ 30W platform.
+While the Fuse ecosystem is designed for high throughput, the manual post-processing steps between jobs still leave machines idle.
+We built a compact automation solution - a robotic cell that takes care of build chamber loading, unloading, and powder cleaning.
 The result is a continuous workflow that keeps the printer running long after the lights go out.

 Problem